martbetz/martbetz.github.io/terms-and-conditions.md

 By interacting with this website, you (the visitor) hereby subsequently acknowledge both your understanding and your acceptance of each of the following terms:
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) <!-- this website is an independent and personal project on the part of the website author and, while publicly accessible, is soley and entirely intended for the author’s reference only; as such, in relation to the accuracy of content, there are no guarantees provided and no liabilities accepted -->this website is an independent and personal project on the part of the website author and, while publically accessable for reference, is not in any way intended as a definative factual resource; as such, in relation the accuracy of content, no guarantees are provided and no liabilities are accepted
+(as per the <a href="#disclaimer">General Disclaimer</a>) <!-- this website is an independent and personal project on the part of the website author and, while publicly accessible, is soley and entirely intended for the author’s reference only; as such, in relation to the accuracy of content, there are no guarantees provided and no liabilities accepted -->this website is an independent and personal project on the part of the website author and, while publically accessable for reference, is not in any way intended as a definative factual resource; as such, in relation to the accuracy of content, no guarantees are provided and no liabilities are accepted
 </li>
 </ul>
 <!-- <ul>